kimyearho/Metube-electron/README.md

 ### Feature
 "Metube" is simple and very fast.
 While basic search lookup is network dependent, collection management is very fast because it uses IndexedDB

-### Review
-I felt that the way to use PouchDB was wrong, and now I need to fix everything that uses the DB.
-I think this update will improve performance a lot.
 ***

 ### Installation